aligator/forge-ai/README.md

 The automation/admin account is `forge-ai / forge-ai-password`.

-The default local agent is `codex exec --sandbox workspace-write`.
-To trigger a run, comment with `@forge-ai` on an issue or pull request.
+The `.env.example` default local agent is a no-credential mock agent.
+It is useful for webhook and branch-flow smoke tests.
+To trigger it, comment with `@forge-ai` on an issue or pull request.
+To use a real CLI, edit `.env` or export `AGENT_0_*` variables before `go run .`.

 For pull requests, use a normal conversation comment.
 Forgejo currently sends inline diff review submissions as `pull_request_comment/reviewed`, but the dev instance may deliver that payload with an empty `review.content`, so there is no mention text for `forge-ai` to read.